Transferable Attack for Semantic Segmentation: Experiments

-With recent advancement of vision foundation models such as SAM~\cite{kirillov2023segany}, CLIP~\cite{DBLP:conf/icml/RadfordKHRGASAM21}, ImageBind~\cite{girdhar2023imagebind} and~\etc, more attentions have been paid to the transformer-based segmentation models.
+\textbf{Transferable attack of existing vision foundation models:} With recent advancement of vision foundation models such as SAM~\cite{kirillov2023segany}, CLIP~\cite{DBLP:conf/icml/RadfordKHRGASAM21}, ImageBind~\cite{girdhar2023imagebind} and~\etc, more attentions have been paid to the transformer-based segmentation models.
 Compared with convolutional networks, generating adversarial examples through large transformer models is computationally expensive.
 Thus, if adversarial examples generated from a smaller model can transfer to larger models, we could significantly reduce the cost of generating adversarial examples for large vision foundation models.

 We perform a preliminary experiment on Segment Anything (SAM)~\cite{kirillov2023segany} with point prompts and show the result in Fig.~\ref{transfer_attack_sam}.
-To be specific, we consider three network architectures from SAM: ViT-B, ViT-L as well as ViT-H~\cite{li2022exploring} and use the smallest backbone ViT-B as the source model to generate the adversarial example.
-We craft the adversarial noise on ViT-B using NI~\cite{JiadongLin2019NesterovAG} with a noise budget of $12/255$ and 16 iterations.
-Objective of the attack is to remove the prediction mask from the clean example.
-We observe that the adversarial example generated from the ViT-B is able to generalize to ViT-L as well as ViT-H and the attack remains effective for different point prompt.
-Thus, existing vision foundation models are also vulnerable for transferable attacks, and generating adversarial examples from smaller models and transfer to larger models is more computational efficient.
+To be specific, we consider three network architectures from SAM: ViT-B (86M), ViT-L (307M) as well as ViT-H (632M)~\cite{li2022exploring}, where the number after each backbone indicates the number of parameters.
+We use the smallest backbone ViT-B as the source model to generate the adversarial example using the proposed ensemble attack as well as NI with a noise budget of $12/255$ and 16 iterations.
+The \enquote{Clean} segmentation results represent predictions of the visual foundation models with clean RGB image as input. \enquote{Source} indicates the source model to generate adversarial attack, namely ViT-B in our case.
+We then evaluate the robustness of the other two \enquote{Target} models by feeding the adversarial example from the source model to the corresponding target model.

+The missing detection of the foreground object (\enquote{ViT-B (Source)}) explains that existing vision foundation models are also vulnerable to adversarial attacks.
+Further, we observe that the adversarial example generated from the ViT-B is able to generalize to ViT-L as well as ViT-H and the attack remains effective for different point prompts.
+Thus, with the proposed ensemble attack as well as NI~\cite{JiadongLin2019NesterovAG}, we can generate adversarial examples from smaller models and transfer them to larger models with better computational efficiency.
+We also discover that the proposed ensemble attack has sub-optimal transferability than NI~\cite{JiadongLin2019NesterovAG}.
+We conjecture that current ensemble-based transfer attack methods are designed for the CNN, thus, they have better performance on CNN based segmentation model than the transformer-based segmentation model.
+More investigation on transferable attack for transformer backbone based models will be conducted.